 A really fun thing to do is make themed charcuterie boards!
 You can choose a place, season, or topic and run with it.
 Here are a few ideas for a themed keto charcuterie board:

 Mediterranean - This is one of my favorite themes to do.
-I add assorted black and green olives, especially kalamata olives, cherry tomatoes, feta cheese, some low carb pita, dill, and keto tzatziki for a dip.
+I add assorted black and green olives, especially kalamata olives or Mediterranean Olive Tapenade, cherry tomatoes, feta cheese, some low carb pita, dill, and keto tzatziki for a dip.

 Fall and Autumn - Swap out the berries for some cranberries and rosemary and pick up a pumpkin spice cheese or two!
 Add some sliced turkey and cranberry sauce around Thanksgiving or make some sugar free pumpkin butter to serve with the camembert.